-I’d just like to know if you agree with him because I’m needing a new laptop myself.
+I’d just like to know if you agree with him because I’m needing to get a new laptop myself.

 Rick’s answer: There’s no “right” answer to your question Patsy, at least if the choices are limited to “Yes” or “No”.